nadzic/agentic-hedge-fund/README.md

 - multi-node analyst orchestration (LangGraph),
 - hybrid RAG retrieval (Qdrant + dense/sparse search),
 - LLM reasoning and synthesis,
-- FastAPI for serving predictions.
+- FastAPI + Next.js for API and UI delivery.

 This project is designed as a portfolio-grade reference architecture for building production-ready AI research systems.